A Guide to Personnel Management

 We have seen how human resource management has changed in the last few decades.
-Employees are now regarded as the most important asset of an organization.
+Employees are now regarded as the most critical asset of an organization.
 Indeed human resources have evolved from personnel management.

-Before going any further let's look at what personnel management is.
+Before going any further, let's look at what personnel management is.

 What is Personnel Management?

 Personnel management refers to attracting, recruiting, and maintaining satisfied employees.
 It is all about the proper use of human factors.
 It is considered a subdivision of human resources and also an essential part of management.

 Personnel management is all about keeping a happy and satisfied workforce.
 Keeping comfortable and satisfied serves two purposes.
 It keeps your employees happy and also improves productivity.

 It seems like this is the first step in everything, right?
 It's because it is the most important.
 You don't plan a trip without planning, so why take on such an essential task without planning?

 On the surface, it is simply the estimate of the number of people required.
 But if only if it were this simple, right?
 We have seen countless incidents of recruitment done without any plan.
 It leads to the overstuffing of employees.

 The first step, do you need five more people?
 If that's how you go about your plan, then it's likely to fail.
 You should consult the management and workers regarding the workload and if you need more people.